ICBEIT 2014 Taipei

 Manuscripts must be submitted to email@example.com (Subject: Manuscripts for ICBEIT 2014 Taipei) by JANUARY 31st 2014 for inclusion in the ICBEIT 2014 Taipei Proceedings and distributed to all conference participants.
 Please be sure to review our Manuscript Formatting Guidelines

 Like our past conferences, this year’s conference also offers you, as conference participant, with the opportunity to publish your conference paper in any of the double-blind, peer-reviewed journal published by the Allied Academies http://www.alliedacademies.org/Public/Journals/Journals.aspx.
 Although not all submissions will be accepted for publication, the editorial review board will give each submission its utmost consideration.
 Journal submissions must be sent to firstname.lastname@example.org (Subject: Journal submission) around April 30, 2014.
 Only those papers presented at the conference will be considered for journal publication.

 Allied Academies require authors of accepted papers to become academy members at USD75 for the year.
 This entitles the member to a number of benefits, including a PDF version of the journal issue that features your accepted paper as well as access to past journal issues, which are downloadable as PDF files.
 Printed copies of any of Allied Academies’ journals can be ordered at extra cost.

 Conference Hotel and Accommodations

-Depending on your budget, there are many affordable hotels within walking distance of the Pacific International Hotel in Cairns.
+Depending on your budget, there are many affordable hotels within walking distance of the Regent Hotel.

 If an entry visa is required, obtaining it is the sole responsibility of the conference participant.
 The conference organizers will not apply for an entry visa on your behalf nor provide documents other than a letter that will indicate your intended participation at the conference.